SrPhilippe/SHELF/git-commands/index.md

 - `git commit -m "commit message"`: make a commit with a custom message for all the staged files

-- `git push`: Pushes all the commits to the HEAD branch
+- `git push`: Pushes all the commits to the [HEAD](#head) branch

 - `git branch`: Creates a new branch

   - > Tip: When creating a branch _e.g._ `git branch development`, you can publish this branch with the following command: `git push --set-upstream origin development`

+- `git marge`: Unifies two or more histories together
+  - > The [HEAD](#head) should be pointing to the ramification who will receive the merged files.
+So if you want to merge the development branch into the main, you should do `git checkout main` and then `git merge development`

+---

 <details>
 <summary>I don't know what to do with these guys for know</summary>